Did you verify your website or blog on Pinterest?

-Verifying your website is a step every Pinterest brand page must follow.
+Verifying your website on Pinterest is a step every brand page must follow.
 When you verify your website a tick mark will appear beside it, indicating that the site belongs to you and that it’s safe to visit it.
 Another great benefit is that it unlocks the free Pinterest analytics feature, which can be used to drive more website traffic.
 You can learn more about how to use this tool by reading the post The Complete Guide to Using Pinterest’s Web Analytics Tool.

 So here’s a quick guide on how to verify your website on Pinterest.
 I have shown how to verify both, websites and WordPress blogs.